 Interfaces of Composition Components

-Graph Merger Module: interface GraphMerger (eu.excitementproject.tl.composition.api)
+Graph Merger Module: interface GraphMerger [Lili] (eu.excitementproject.tl.composition.api)

 General Description

 The main goal of this module is “enriching” a raw graph (EntailmentGraphRaw), by merging newly mined fragment graphs.
 Conceptually, its input is two things.
 One is a set of fragment graphs, and the other is the raw graph.
 After a successful run, the module returns the enriched entailment graph.
 This module uses the entailment decision capability (EDA) of the EXCITEMENT open platform (EOP) to add fragment graph into the entailment graph.
 For more details see section 2.2.1.